Investin-pro/Investin_docs/docs/investor.md

 === "Solana"

-    This instruction can only be called by investor address and consists of multiple transactions to overcome the current limitation of 25 accounts and 300,000 compute limit per transaction.
+    This instruction can only be called by investor address and consists of multiple transactions to overcome the current limitation of 35 accounts and 200,000 compute limit per transaction.
 To achieve the composablilty into Investin's architecute we handle the withdrawal process in multiple steps in each step the specific updates on investor account(receipt) is handled. `There is no lockup period investors remain in full control of funds and can deposit/withdraw at their convenience.`

     Example flow:

     A fund having position in 4 assets that are swapped from Raydium and 2 margin positions open on mango markets is handled in the following transaction flows:

-    1. The investor ratio is calculated on the total fund AUM and a debt position is created on fund.
-The debt liable to investor is stored on investor account (receipt)
+    1. The investor share is calculated on the total fund AUM.
+The assets owed by fund are accounted in this stage.
-    2. The dues on raydium assets are settled and sent to investor address after reading from investor acccount
+    2. The dues on fund assets are settled and sent to investor wallet address
-    3. The borrows are settled on both margin positions and according investors ratio the positions are closed, the health of margin account remains same only the margin amount is changed.
+    3. The borrows are settled on both margin positions and according to investors' share, the positions are closed.
+Is is important to note here that the health of margin account remains same, only the margin amount is changed.
     4. The dues on margin positions are settled by withdrawing from mango account and sending directly to investor address

 === "Solidity"